Oliveira-86/online_shop_redux/README.md

 # Online Shop

 #### This project was developed to show my skills in React Native.
-It is a simple e-commerce application where we have login, CRUD products with Firebase.
+It is a simple e-commerce application where we have login, CRUD products with and Firebase Services.

 ## Project Publications on Linkedin